LaganYT/LTunes-Flutter/README.md

 ### Search and Library
 - Show artists in search results.
 - Move the import songs button to the bottom right as a floating button, only visible on the download tab
-- Move the create playlist button to the bottom right as a floating button, only visible on the playlist tab
 - On the downloads tab add a button thingy that is a thing that shows the current download but is also a button to click that opens the download queue

 ### Lyrics and Visuals